Dimeiza/BeatEditor_ForBoxVR/doc/manual.md

 #### 1. Separate each segment with 16 beats and set '_energyLevel' by segment.

-[As shared in reddit](https://www.reddit.com/r/vrfit/comments/j69trv/improving_boxvr_custom_songs_windows_technical/), We can change beat pattern(punch/duck,etc...) to edit '_energyLevel'.
+[As shared in reddit](https://www.reddit.com/r/vrfit/comments/j69trv/improving_boxvr_custom_songs_windows_technical/), We can edit '_energyLevel' to change beat pattern(punch/duck,etc...).

-But I can't change each 1 beat pattern complete separately.
+But I can't change each 1 beat pattern individually.

 During I tried several songs in hard mode, I found:

-* I can change a beat pattern with **a set of 16 beats**.
+* The beat pattern can be changed every 16 beats.
-* It is effective that setting of '_energyLevel' by each segment.
+* setting of '_energyLevel' is effective in the range of each segment.

 So, '_energyLevel' actual means: